dev-duong/dev-duong.github.io/DEVLOG.md

 ### 🧠 What I Learned

-- I can show/hide content rather than create new pages
+- How to show/hide content rather than create new pages

 ## 📅 April 27, 2025 — Designing Continued